KyleM2004/Pixel_To_Code_Mastering-Teamwork-Coding-Excellence-and-Debugging-Skills-in-Web-Development/CONTRIBUTING.md

-# Contributing to CodeCrafters Training Session Repository
+# Contributing to Pixel To Code Training Session Repository

-We welcome contributions to the CodeCrafters Training Session repository!
+We welcome contributions to the Pixel To Code Training Session repository!
 Whether you're looking to fix bugs, improve the documentation, or add new features, your input is valuable.
 Please follow these guidelines to contribute effectively to this project.

 ---